jordanhendricks/siwomen/content/posts/on-siwomen.md

 (not depriving oneself of food!).
 Something I noticed immediately about the sport was that there are excellent olympic lifters of all sizes — in fact, the people who can lift the most weight are generally also those who weigh the most.
-The world's treatment of fat people seems only marginally better now than I was a child, but seeing athletes, particularly women, celebrated regardless of their body size was very powerful.
+The world's treatment of fat people seems only marginally better now than when I was a child, but seeing athletes, particularly women, celebrated regardless of their body size was very powerful.